 It's time to try live chat on your website.
 Just one new client captured via chat can pay for a year (or more) of Smith.ai's live web chat service.
-We provide fully staffed live website chat with professional U.S.-based agents available Monday through Friday during daytime business hours, and AI chatbots after hours for 24/7 responsiveness.
+We provide fully staffed live website chat with professional agents available 24 hours a day, Monday through Friday, and AI chatbots on weekends for 24/7 responsiveness.
 Outsourced live chat is best for small businesses like law firms, ecommerce businesses, IT consultants, financial planners, property managers, realtors, and marketing agencies (to name just a few!).

-Our U.S.-based agents are highly skilled and can answer common questions about your business, qualify new leads, schedule appointments, take payments, and more.
+Our live agents are highly skilled and can answer common questions about your business, qualify new leads, schedule appointments, take payments, and more.
 You stay in the loop when chat transcripts are sent to you after each conversation and logged in your CRM.
-There's no setup fee, services are month-to-month with no annual contract, and plans start at just $60/month.
-Learn more and get started with a 5-chat / 30-day free trial!
+There's no setup fee, services are month-to-month with no annual contract, and plans start at just $100/month.
+Learn more and get started with a 10-chat / 30-day free trial!